Skip to content

 Scopie is designed to work in any language and in virtually any system that can use authorization.

 The exact interface will vary based on what how each language formats functions, variables and handles errors.
-Even the order of parameters may vary based on language due to optionals.
+Even the order of parameters may vary based on language due to optional or key value support.

 Is Allowed

-Returns whether or not our actor is allowed the action required.
-Depending on the language, we would also return an error, throw or raise an exception for invalid scopes.
+Returns whether or not the user with the given permissions are allowed to complete the action.
+Depending on the language, we would also return an error, throw or raise an exception for invalid permissions or actions.

 Is Allowed